remance/Masendor/Readme.md

 **Ver 1.6:** Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not the main priority in the early battle sample yet), transfer leader, Battle of Gaixia

-**ver 1.7:** leader rapport and effect on authority and control mechanic including surrender and betrayal
+**Ver 1.7:** leader rapport and effect on authority and control mechanic including surrender and betrayal

 **Ver 1.8:** Deployable Defence (Stakes, Barrier, Camp, Wagon), dynamic squad facing position and maybe "saved" formation that player can rotate in battle, swappable squad position